Can you answer these three questions about your customer base right now?

 Who are your top 10 most profitable customers?

-Businesses need to keep a tight eye on their finances, especially in today’s economy.
+Businesses need to keep a tight eye on their finances.
 But knowing your finances means so much more than counting pennies in and out.
 Basic bookkeeping won’t tell you where the opportunities to cut costs lie; how much you are truly spending to acquire new customers, or why you are losing money on product X.

 For example, one recent industry study found that a company loses $500,000 in revenue for every 1% of customers it loses.
 That means keeping current customers happy might be worth more than acquiring new customers, especially if it costs more than $500k to grow your customer base by 1%.
 But the only way you could uncover that valuable insight is if you have business intelligence software working in the background.
 With a business intelligence software system in place you can determine true customer profitability to maximize profit and cut spending in areas that don’t deliver.